uzerpllp/uzerp-docs/How-To/Copy-Live-Data-to-a-Test-System.md

+# Copy Live Data to a Test System

 When we install uzERP for customers we install a *live* instance and a *test* instance.
 The *test* instance is for testing, training, etc. and it is often useful for it to run on a recent copy of the live system.

 To make a copy of the live system database and load it to the test system, use the following procedure.